Fashions fade, style is eternal.Yves Saint Laurent

-A Hermés silk scarf in another great investment to add to the collection.
+A Hermés silk scarf is another great investment to add to the collection.
 It is a Women Luxury Wardrobe Essentials!
 Be it the iconic orange color or have a playful print, it will make you look polished.
 You can wrap it around the neck, tie it to the handle of the bag, thread it through the loops of the jeans like a belt or even wear it like a blouse.
 IMO, this is the best accessory to jazz up a simple outfit.

 Once you have these 6 key Women Luxury Wardrobe Essentials, add in a few outfits and dresses depending on your lifestyle.
 Minimal is key!
 Make a capsule wardrobe every season with these wardrobe staples and add in a season appropriate dress or two.
-If made well these will last you awhile.
+If made well these will last you a while.

 Ethnic Outfits and Dresses

 Every stylish women’s wardrobe should have a few playful dresses.
 A midi or tea dress is one of the classic fashion staples.
-You can wear them to a party, for lunch/brunch or meetings and look fashionable, stylish and feminine.
+You can wear them to a party, for lunch/brunch, or meetings and look fashionable, stylish, and feminine.
 You can buy these midi dresses from Ann Taylor, Old Navy Michael Kors, Calvin Klein, Christian Dior depending on your budget.

 Some of my favorite dresses are printed by hand using carved wooden blocks by artisans who for generations have passed on these techniques to their families.
 Some are hand-embroidered labors of love, worked on by women artisans in remote villages of India.
-They come in soft cotton and silks in colors from natural dyed pastels to jewel-tone and vibrant.
+They come in soft cotton and silks in colors from naturally dyed pastels to jewel-tone and vibrant.
 Sometimes I get lucky and manage to find these dresses in Anthropologie(like the dress in the leading photo – a Pankaj & Nidhi from Anthro).